hasbi93/HackerRank/README.md

 <p align="center">
   <b>What is HackerRank?</b><br>
-    HackerRank is a site providing programming challenges in a wide variety of languages, on a wide variety of subjects.
+    <a href="https://www.hackerrank.com/">HackerRank</a> provides programming challenges in a wide variety of languages, on a wide variety of subjects.
 These include data structures and algorithms, database management, and Linux shell commands, as well as math and AI-based challenges.
-The site also conducts occasional competitive programming contests. <br><br>
+The site also hosts occasional competitive programming contests. <br><br>
   <b>What's this repository for?</b><br>
-      A public record of my solutions to a bunch of these challenges, mostly in Java and Python.
-Many existing public solutions to these challenges are overly complex, overly brief, or both (!), leading aspiring programmers to some poor habits.
+      A collection of my solutions to the challenges I've completed, mostly in Java and Python.
+Many existing public solutions to these challenges are overly complex, overly brief, or both (!), leading readers to some poor habits.
 Mine prioritize readability, efficiency, and general best practices. <br><br>
   <b>What does "HackerRank" have to do with "hacking"?</b><br>
-      Nothing!<br>
+      Nothing!
+It's an unfortunate name, in my opinion. <br>
   <br><br>
 </p>